MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/software-defined-networking.md

 The following features are out of scope and not supported for this GA release:

-- Attaching pods and containers to a SDN virtual network.
+- Attaching pods and containers to an SDN virtual network.
   - Pods will use Flannel or Calico (default) as the network provider.
 - Network policy enforcement using the SDN Network Security Groups.
-  - The SDN Network Security Groups can still be configured outside of AKS-HCI using SDN tools (REST/Powershell/Windows Admin Center/SCVMM), but Kubernetes NetworkPolicy objects will not configure them.
+  - The SDN Network Security Groups can still be configured outside of AKS-HCI using SDN tools (REST/PowerShell/Windows Admin Center/SCVMM), but Kubernetes NetworkPolicy objects will not configure them.
 - Attaching AKS-HCI VM NICs to SDN logical networks.
 - Installation using Windows Admin Center.
-- Physical host to AKS-HCI VM connectivity: VM NICs will be joined to a SDN virtual network and thus will not be accessible from the host by default.
+- Physical host to AKS-HCI VM connectivity: VM NICs will be joined to an SDN virtual network and thus will not be accessible from the host by default.
 For now, you can enable this connectivity manually by attaching a public IP directly to the VM using the SDN Software Load Balancer.

 ## Prerequisites